DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 32: The Scientific Learning Engine

+Cold Open — Experiment Standup
+“Safety hit two out of ten last night,” Ana says.
+“We end the experiment if it drops again.”
+“No heroics,” Mo replies.
+“We learn or we stop.”
+The whiteboard squeaks: PROBLEM, HYPOTHESIS, WINDOW.

+Artifact: Experiment Card (template)

+- Problem: what pattern hurts?
+(1–2 lines)
+- Hypothesis: if we do X, Y will improve by Z% in N weeks
+- Metrics: primary, secondary; Guardrails: stop conditions
+- Window: start → end dates; Sample: who/where
+- Decision: keep / refine / retire; Evidence: 3 bullets; Links: artifacts

 The Ark only works if it learns.
 This chapter turns our culture of “try things and talk about them” into a repeatable learning engine that any Hub can run.